AposLaz/TrafOptScheduler/test-suites/GOAL.md

 Goal:
 1. To reduce the network-latency & response time of the replica sets.
 2. Distribute the traffic base on the network latency cpu / ram utilization & number of upstream pods.

+hpa see the requests and not the limits.
+Issue because request guarantee that these resources should be available in the cluster.